orpatashnik/StyleCLIP/README.md

 The work is still in progress -- stay tuned!

 ## Updates
+**6/4/2021** Add support for custom StyleGAN2 and StyleGAN2-ada model, and also custom images

 **2/4/2021** Add the global directions code (a local GUI and a colab notebook)

 **31/3/2021** Upload paper to arxiv, and video to YouTube